findabee2/findabee2/README.md

 ### <div align="center">Hello, my name is Josh, and I am an Information Technology Educator teaching at the Centre for IT, at Wintec in Hamilton, New Zealand.</div>

-🏆 As a seasoned Information Technology professional, I have a proven track record of collaborating with users, business managers, IT specialists, and organizational leaders to design and deliver cutting-edge technology solutions.
-My expertise encompasses information systems development, network infrastructure implementation, and the management of large-scale information systems development, integration, and digitalization projects.
+🏆 As a seasoned Information Technology professional, I have a proven track record of collaborating with users, business managers, IT specialists, and organisational leaders to design and deliver cutting-edge technology solutions.
+My expertise encompasses information systems development, network infrastructure implementation, and the management of large-scale information systems development, integration, and digitalisation projects.
 I leverage the creativity of people, the power of technology, data, and digital tools to drive innovation and efficiency.
 Let's connect and explore how we can collaborate to drive technological advancements and achieve your business goals.

 🌱 At the Centre for IT at Wintec in Hamilton, New Zealand, I am currently teaching Information Technology courses in the Certificate, Diploma and Degree levels.